 Selling your house on your own has a lot of potential attractions.
 You get to save on commissions paid to a realtor.
 There is no timeframe except yours to consider.
 And it gives you negotiating room with buyers who are happy there is no seller’s agent collecting commissions.
-With that said, there are downfalls of FSBO in San Antonio that you should consider before ruling out the help of a skilled agent.
+With that said, there are downfalls of FSBO in South Texas area that you should consider before ruling out the help of a skilled agent.

 Not As Much Profit